trailofbits/challenge-tasks/README.md

 ```

 Assuming all is well, you should now be able to connect to your forwarded X session and interact with it.
 In your VNC client (on the clientside machine), connect to `127.0.0.1:5900`.
 Assuming *that* goes well, you should now have a VNC session through which you can interact with the desktop of your Coder VM.

-### Access from your browser
-You can use the webshell and web VSCode instances available from the page for your Coder workspace.
-Sometimes the webshell is a little more stable than ssh.

 ### Other
 - Periodic transfer (we suggest only setting this up from the instance to your local machine, should you choose to do this, since Coder shuts down any instances not in use and cron syncs from your local machine to a shut down instance will most likely fail) can be configured with `cron` if you'd like to autosave your work and/or aren't working in the webshell / web VSCode instance.